Ri-Dearg/corona-tales/README.md

 - Tags are always on display so the viewer can get an idea of the theme.
 - Each one is a link to a search page on that tag.
 - The search uses a text index and does not filter posts by tag.
-- This was a choice as to also include content which may have the keywords but not list the tag, however the tags carry a higher importance weight in the index, so they will always be prioritised.
+- This was a choice as to also include content which may have the keywords but not list the tag, however, the tags carry a higher importance weight in the index, so they will always be prioritised.
 - If logged in, a 'like' button will be displayed.
-- The button uses ajax for seamless experience and registered the like to the database on click.
+- The button uses ajax for a seamless experience and registered the like to the database on click.
 - Likes are deliberately obfuscated until clicked, at which point they are shown briefly by a tooltip.
 - Simple card format, all evenly sized for uniformity when scrolling
-- I give everything one like as a thanks for posting
+- I give everything one like as a thank you for posting

 ### Profile Page
 #### User Feed
 - The profile page is made of two tabs.
 A user story feed and a user settings section.
-- The user story feed functions similarly to the main feed but with a drew differences.
+- The user story feed functions similarly to the main feed but with a few differences.
 - All stories are filtered to only user-created stories.
 - Each story has an edit button instead of a like button.
 - The edit button has a different color to differentiate it from the main menu and will sit just to the right of the main menu button on small screens.
-- It displays a menu perpendicular to the main menu, to not have menu tooltips clip.
+- It displays a menu perpendicular to the main menu, to not have the menu tooltips clip.
 - It has two color-coordinated options, edit and delete.
 <div align="center">
   <img src="https://user-images.githubusercontent.com/44118951/92407617-60f11c00-f13b-11ea-9106-ad698e345441.png" alt="Edit Menu">